DavidToh2/IMDA-Agentic-2/README.md

 Refer to https://pine-friction-47e.notion.site/52d829b041e74cdba9351397a9690cb4?v=0b8a5eebf9db41088419d8ca53694637 for documentation.

+Refer to https://github.com/BurningSheep02/IMDA-Agentic for prior exploration of agentic framworks.

 ## Project Structure

 - `idsc_demo` contains experimental versions and trials that were prototyped during the exploratory phase of the project.
 The most complete version is `profile_generator.py`.
 Note that everything in this folder is self-contained.